 Know Your Numbers

 Brokers and direct customers alike will ask for discounts on loads.
 When you know your costs including driver, insurance, equipment maintenance, and fuel (variable), you will be prepared to respond with either the proposed price or, if you have some wiggle room, a reduction for repeat business.
+You may find working with the right invoice factoring company may also have inroads with fuel savings cards which can give you that little extra wiggle room for negotiating and still maintaining a sustainable profit on a load.

 Develop Flexible Pricing